RASHI2505/BankingOperationsSystem-201015/README.md

 6. Fund Transfer
 7. List All Customers
 8. Exit

-It helped me in learning the basic class hierarchy, control structure and implementation of OOPs Concepts in real world.
+The development of Online Banking System helped me to learn and grasp the basic class hierarchy, control structure and implementation of OOPs Concepts in real world.